 Where it is necessary for our legitimate interests and your interests and fundamental rights do not override those interests

 Where we need to comply with a legal or regulatory obligation

-Performance of Contract means using your data as necessary for us to provide a quote to you or fulfill a contract to provide our services to you.
+Where we need to do so to perform a contract with you.
+Performance of a contract means using your data as necessary for us to provide a quote to you or to fulfil a contract to provide our services to you.

 Legitimate Interest means using your data as necessary for the commercial interests of our business, allowing us to conduct and manage our business to give you the best possible service and most secure experience.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.

 Comply with a legal or regulatory obligation means using your personal data to the extent necessary for us to comply with a legal or regulatory obligation that we are subject to.

 We have set out below a description of the ways we use your personal data.
 Note that we may use your personal data for more than one lawful ground, depending on the specific purpose for which we are using your data.